5164

 6 Quick Steps to Identify and Solve Common Firewall Issues

 Some SNMP problems are not directly caused by either manager or agent.
 The network connectivity between the two devices can sometimes be impeded by firewall settings.
 Firewalls that block UDP, SNMP, pings, or ports 161 or 162 are the most common issues.
-Use the following steps to identify and solve firewall problems:
+Certain companies also have their own specific firewall errors.
+Use the following steps to identify and solve firewall errors:

 1) Ping a PC near the device